by | Jun 30, 2025

 Who can be a qualified company secretary in Sri Lanka?

-People that are qualified as a lawyers, chartered accountant or have at least 20 years of experience in the company secretaries field can become one.
+People that are qualified as lawyers, chartered accountant or have at least 20 years of experience in the company secretaries field can become one by obtaining a certificate from the Registrar of Companies.

 Additionally, if you’re a member of the Association of Chartered Secretaries and Administrators or CIMA or CMA – you’re qualified to become a secretary.